Phys4DGen: Physics-Compliant 4D Generation with Multi-Material Composition Perception: Methodology

 \textit{Phys4DGen} can integrate any particle-based physical simulation algorithm.
-In this paper, we use the Material Point Method (MPM) to simulate the dynamics of 4D content.
-For the detailed implementation of MPM, please refer to the appendix.
-Particularly, 3D Gaussians can be viewed as a discretization of the continuum, making it straightforward to integrate MPM.
-Therefore, we treat each Gaussian kernel as a particle in the continuum and endow each Gaussian kernel with time property $t$ and physical properties $\theta$, Therefore, each Gaussian kernel can be expressed as:

-Here, the subscript $p$ denotes a specific Gaussian kernel within the continuum.
-Following ~\cite{Physgaussian}, we employ MPM to perform physical simulations on the continuum represented by 3D Gaussian Splatting (3DGS).
-This allows us to track the position and shape changes of each Gaussian kernel at every time step:
+In this paper, we use the Material Point Method (MPM)~\cite{Physgaussian} to simulate the dynamics of 4D content, which enables the modeling of motion and deformation behavior of continuum under external forces.
+For details on MPM and external forces, please refer to Appendix~\ref{C}.
+For physical simulation, we further assign temporal properties $t$ to the material continuum, along with other physical attributes involved in the simulation process, such as mass $m$, deformation gradient $\mathbf{F}$, and velocity $\mathbf{v}$.
+Then, we employ MPM to perform physical simulations on the material continuum $\tilde{\mathbb{P}}^t$.
+This allows us to track the position and local deformation of each particle at every time step:

-where $\mathbf{x}^{t+1} = \{\mathbf{x}_p^{t+1}\}_{p=1}^P$ denotes the positions of all Gaussian kernel at time step $t+1$. $\mathbf{F}^{t+1} = \{\mathbf{F}_p^{t+1}\}_{p=1}^P$ represents deformation gradients, which describe the local deformation of each Gaussian kernel at time step $t+1$.
-Intuitively, we can consider the deformation gradient as a local affine transformation applied to the Gaussian kernel.
-Consequently, we can derive the covariance matrix of Gaussian kernel $p$ in step $t+1$:
+where $\mathbf{x}^{t+1} = \{\mathbf{x}_p^{t+1}\}_{p=1}^P$ denotes the positions of all particles at time step $t+1$. $\mathbf{F}^{t+1} = \{\mathbf{F}_p^{t+1}\}_{p=1}^P$ represents deformation gradients, which describe the local deformation of each particle at time step $t+1$.
+To reconstruct the 3D Gaussian Splatting (3DGS) representation at time step $t$ from the simulation results, we isolate the 3DGS-relevant components from the simulated material continuum.
+To incorporate the local deformation behavior of each GS kernel, we interpret the deformation gradient as a local affine transformation applied to the Gaussian kernel.
+Consequently, we can derive the covariance matrix of the Gaussian kernel $k$ in step $t+1$:

-At each MPM simulation step, we obtain the motion and deformation information of the continuum represented by static 3D Gaussians.

-This allows us to generate 4D dynamics that are consistent with physical constraints.
-At this phase, we have entirely eliminated the need for iterative optimization, which significantly speeds up the generation of 4D content.
-By controlling external forces, we can precisely manage the dynamics of 4D content generated from a single image, making our method highly controllable.
+At each step of the MPM simulation, we obtain the deformed 3DGS representation.
+The sequence of 3DGS representations across all time steps collectively forms the 4D content.
+This enables the generation of physically plausible 4D dynamics.
+Furthermore, since material grouping for 3D objects has already been established in Sec.~\ref{sec:Material Grouping}, external forces can be precisely applied to any specific material region without manual selection, enabling user-friendly interaction and fine-grained control.